-In Part 1 of this article series, we covered some of the more common Canadian investment accounts available: the basic (non-registered) investment account, the Tax-free Savings Account (TFSA), the Registered Retirement Savings Plan (RRSP), and the Registered Retirement Income Fund (RRIF).
+In Part 1 of this article series, we covered some of the more common Canadian investment accounts available: the basic (non-registered) investment account, Tax-free Savings Accounts (TFSAs), Registered Retirement Savings Plans (RRSPs), and Registered Retirement Income Funds (RRIFs).

-In Part 2, we’ll discuss three more registered investment accounts: Locked-in Retirement Account (LIRA), Life Income Fund (LIF), and Registered Education Savings Plan (RESP).
+In this Part 2, we take a look at three more registered Canadian investment accounts: Locked-in Retirement Accounts (LIRAs), Life Income Funds (LIFs), and Registered Education Savings Plans (RESPs).

 Locked-in Retirement Account (LIRA)

 Canadians are changing jobs and companies much more frequently than in the past.
 One of the consequences of this trend is the treatment of pensions.
 When you decide to leave your company what happens to your pension?
-Most often, the pension benefit earned with your ex-employer will be converted to a Locked-in Retirement Account (LIRA).
-Regardless of whether you decide to keep everything in cash or invest the capital, or which company you hire to manage this portion of your portfolio, the “pension” will be housed in a LIRA account.
-The LIRA is simply another registered account type that will hold the underlying investments.
+Most often, the pension benefit earned with your ex-employer is converted to a Locked-in Retirement Account (LIRA).
+Whether you keep everything in cash or invest the capital, the “pension” is housed in a LIRA account — another registered Canadian investment account type that holds the underlying investments.
 Think of the LIRA as a close cousin to the RRSP (Registered Retirement Savings Plan), but with its own unique set of rules.

 Similarities between LIRA and RRSP

 Very much like the RRSP account, the LIRA is an account type that houses the underlying investments.
-Investments within a LIRA account grow tax-free, meaning that the investor does not pay taxes on gains as long as they remain in the LIRA account.
-Taxes are deferred in this case, just like with an RRSP account and you will be taxed only when you withdraw income from the LIRA.
+Investments within a LIRA account grow tax-free.
+This means that the investor does not pay taxes on gains as long as they remain in the LIRA account.
+You will pay tax only when you withdraw income from the LIRA.

-Furthermore, just as the RRSP converts to a RRIF, the LIRA converts to a Life Income Fund (LIF) and the conversion is done automatically at 71 years of age, with withdrawals that must begin, at the latest, at age 72.
+Furthermore, just as the RRSP converts to an RRIF, the LIRA converts to a Life Income Fund (LIF).
+The conversion happens automatically at 71 years of age.
+Withdrawals must begin, at the latest, at age 72.

 Now let’s turn to the several important differences between RRSPs-LIFs and RRIFs-LIFs.